-Effective June 1, 2021, the Company adopted a new stock incentive plan (New Incentive Plan) and an employee stock purchase plan (ESPP).
+Effective June 1, 2021, the Company adopted a new stock incentive plan (the "New Incentive Plan") and an employee stock purchase plan ("ESPP").

-The New Incentive Plan authorizes the Board of Directors to administer the New Incentive Plan to provide equity-based compensation in the form of stock options, stock appreciation rights, restricted stock, restricted stock units, and dividend equivalents.
+The New Incentive Plan authorizes the Board of Directors to administer the New Incentive Plan to provide equity-based compensation in the form of stock options, stock appreciation rights, restricted stock, restricted stock units and dividend equivalents.

-The Company currently maintains its existing share option Plan of 2015 SIP, though existing grants under the Share Option Plan or 2015 SIP, though existing grants under the Share Option Plan will remain in effect in accordance with their terms.
+The Company currently maintains its existing Share Option Plan and 2015 Stock Incentive Plan ("2015 SIP").
+Effective June 1, 2021, no further grants will be made under the Share Option Plan or 2015 SIP, though existing grants under the Share Option Plan will remain in effect in accordance with their terms.